SirVeggie/Dynasty-Builder/README.md

 **Token usage:**\
 Military tokens are worth 1 point when the game ends.\
-Military tokens can be used to create 1 unit per turn on any tile within friendly territory that is traversable by that unit.\
+Military tokens can be used to create units on any tile within friendly territory that is traversable by that unit.\
 Unit cannot be created adjacent to enemy troops or structures.\
 Created units cannot exceed current unit limit.\
 Unit creation must be performed during the recruiting phase.